Government-run textile certification label The Green Button

 What happens next?

-It is laid down in the Green Button certification programme (External link) that the label is to be continuously reviewed and developed in collaboration with civil society, academia and industry.
-This process is smoothly under way and is standard practice for other labels, too.
+When the Green Button was launched, the Federal Ministry for Economic Cooperation and Development, as the scheme owner, announced that the label would gradually be further developed in cooperation with civil society, academia and the private sector.
+This process is currently taking place and is standard practice for other labels, too.

 The next steps moving forward will be:

-- improving product transparency – each certified product already has a QR code or a link that leads to a database with information on the audited companies and the certified products.
-This information will be expanded more as part of the further development of the Green Button.
+- Improving product transparency: There is already a QR code or a link on every certified product, enabling consumers to access transparent information about the audited company and the certified products.
+More information will be made available as the Green Button is developed further.

 For more information on the Green Button, visit: www.gruener-knopf.de/en (External link)